 A new report commissioned by TikTok explores dangerous online challenges (including hoax challenges) and harm prevention.

-As a member of the Anti-Bullying Alliance, we are proud to support Anti-Bullying Week (15th – 19th November) this year to focus on the important things we all can do with one kind word.
+We are proud to support Anti-Bullying Week 2021 to focus on the important things we all can do with one kind word.

 For the first time ever, UK parents can benefit from ‘made to measure’ advice around children’s online wellbeing with the launch of our new service.

-EE has created PhoneSmart, a free online programme that provides young people with the tools and confidence to use phone technology safely and responsibly.
-EE believe every child should be safe on their phone.
+EE has created PhoneSmart, a free online programme that provides young people with the tools and confidence to use phones safely and responsibly.

-The new series is making headlines as the most viewed Netflix series of all time.
+The series is the most viewed Netflix series of all time.
 However, reports of children imitating Squid Game are a source of concern for many.

 As a parent, it can be difficult to accept that your child may be exhibiting bullying behaviour towards their peers.
 This advice can help.